Add to Calendar

 Let us take you “behind the curtain” in a musical conversation with great artists!

-Join Sarah Cahill with special guest Marin Alsop to explore the magic behind the music!
+Join Sarah Cahill in conversations with great artists to explore the magic behind the music!

 Have you ever wondered how artists prepare and create their performances?
 In this series we break down the barriers of genre and style with performing artists, revealing the secret processes behind their music.
-The conversations are for a live audience, both in person and streamed online, and we encourage audience participation with questions and in-person interaction as time permits.
+The conversations are for the live concert audience, and we encourage audience participation with questions and direct interaction as time permits.

 Our intention is to create a “backstage pass” for the audience by inviting YOU into a welcoming space for active listening, with a glimpse into personal artistic processes and engaging music-making.